Heqile666/CopyFromHazel/README.md

 # CopyFromHazel
-study from Hazel the addr---https://github.com/Redcamellia/ChernoHazel when you click GenerateProjects.bat you need to click run button in vs to solve the problem of losting ddl.
+study from Hazel the addr---https://github.com/Redcamellia/ChernoHazel
+when you click GenerateProjects.bat you need to click run button in vs to solve the problem of losting ddl